Alfeios: Hydrologic characteristics

-Classification of the Alfeios
+Classification of the Alpheios

 In their 2003 master plan for the management of Greek water resources, the then Hellenic Ministry of Development, one of the many Greek governmental agencies that have been responsible for the monitoring and care of Greek rivers, noted that of the 765 recorded rivers in Greece, 45 were permanently flowing, of which the Alpheios is one.
 Although the Greek government had been monitoring some rivers since the 1970s, classification and monitoring of rivers was not mandated by the European Union until the Water Framework Directive (WFD) of 2000.
 The EU was interested in identifying quality problems with the waters of Europe and rescuing degraded waters.
 The Hellenic Center for Marine Research (HCMR) therefore added the study of water quality in Greece to its previously existing AQEM program.
-Select river sites were monitored for three seasons of 2000-2001, spring, summer, and winter, the results appearing in an online report of 2005.
+Select river sites were monitored for three seasons of 2000–2001, spring, summer, and winter, the results appearing in an online report of 2005.

 Classification by catchment area

-Several figures have been reported for the catchment area of the Alfeios.
+Several figures have been reported for the catchment area of the Alpheios.
 A 2004 study by the Civil Engineering Department of the University of Patras reported 3658 km2, and a 2020 study by a consortium of academic departments including the HCMR reported 3610 km2.
 The value 3810 km2 has been reported by the Greek Ministry of Environment, Energy and Climate Change.
-A research group of the National Technical University of Athens found the same area, within (but not equal to) the rectangle 38°0′N 21°15′E and 37°20′N 22°20′E. By HCMR standards, this makes the Alfeios a large river (over 1000 sq. km. basin).
-The uppermost part of the Alfeios basin, at Karytaina, upstream from its confluence with the Lousios, is 868.6 km2.
+A research group of the National Technical University of Athens found the same area, within (but not equal to) the rectangle 38°0′N 21°15′E and 37°20′N 22°20′E. By HCMR standards, this makes the Alpheios a large river (over 1000 km2. basin).
+The uppermost part of the Alpheios basin, at Karytaina, upstream from its confluence with the Lousios, is 868.6 km2.

 The maximum elevation is 2253 m with a mean elevation of 648 m.
 The mean slope is about 14 deg.
 The catchment is about 25% of the 15511 km2 map area of the Peloponnesus.

 The major part of the basin is mountainous, with 52.5% of the catchment map being over 600 m.
 The rest is hilly (100 - 600 m, 36.9%) and flat along the coast (10.5%).
 The political distribution is 60% Arcadia, 30% Elis, and 10% Achaea.
 Arcadia accounts for most of the mountainous and hilly terrain.
 Achaea shares some of the mountainous terrain to the north, while Elis contains the lowlands and some of the hilly terrain.